-Name Description Prior ity Clock In Blackbox gets a Clock signal from an input to the Clock In jack on the back of the case.
-You can tell Blackbox what PPQ to expect on the TOOLS screen.
-1 MIDI Input via USB Device port When a MIDI signal is connected to the Device USB jack on the back of the case, blackbox will follow MIDI Start, Stop and Clock messages.
-2 MIDI Input via MIDI In TRS port When a MIDI signal is connected to the MIDI In TRS jack on the back of the case, blackbox will follow MIDI Start, Stop and Clock messages 2 Blackbox Internal Clock When no other clock input is provided, blackbox will use its own internal clock.
-Set the BPM on the Song screen to adjust the clock speed.
-3
+Name Description Priori ty Clock In Blackbox gets a Clock signal from an input to the Clock In jack on the back of the case.
+You can tell Blackbox what PPQ to expect on the TOOLS screen MIDI Input via USB Device port When a MIDI signal is connected to the Device USB jack on the back of the case, blackbox will follow MIDI Start, Stop and Clock messages.
+MIDI Input via MIDI In TRS port AIDI In TRS jack on the back of the case, blackbox will follow Blackbox Internal Clock